Make Your

 That’s where the Yellowstone Co-Op Employee Recreation Program (YCERP) comes into play, literally.

 Originating in 1958, YCERP is the oldest and largest employee co-op recreation program in any national park.
 Designed and intended as a program for all those working in the park, YCERP offers Yellowstone employees a chance to experience some of the best Yellowstone has to offer.
-It was founded as a cooperative effort and includes all employers operating throughout Yellowstone: the National Park Service, Yellowstone Forever, Xanterra, Yellowstone Park Service Stations, Delaware North, Inc. and Medcor.
+It was founded as a cooperative effort and includes all employers operating throughout Yellowstone: the National Park Service, Yellowstone Forever, Xanterra, Yellowstone Park Service Stations, Delaware North, Inc. and STGi.

-Kellan Snyder, the assistant recreation director for YCERP, explained how much the program can offer employees who participate.
+The YCERP Team explains how much the program can offer employees who participate.

-Softball, Frisbee golf, soccer, ping pong tables, and football are a few more popular examples of the sporting side of things, which makes up over 50 percent of the recreation program’s activities.
-Snyder also bragged about the program’s addition of pickleball, which he says has been a huge hit with all age demographics in the park.
+“Athletics is one of our bigger things, and when I say athletics, I don’t just mean basketball and volleyball and intense sports; we have so many other options.”
+Softball, frisbee golf, soccer, ping pong tables, and football are a few more popular examples of the sporting side of things, which make up a chunk of the recreation program’s activities.
+The addition of pickleball has been a huge hit with all age demographics in the park as well.

-And that’s just the beginning, with the recreation program extending out to hosting park-wide sports tournaments, photography contests, talent shows, and the famous 100-mile hiking club; everyone can find something they can enjoy through the recreation department in Yellowstone.
+And that’s just the beginning, with the recreation program extending out to hosting park-wide sports tournaments, photography contests, talent shows, and the famous 100-mile hiking club, everyone can find something they can enjoy through the recreation department in Yellowstone.
+For some of the people who may not want to get out as much, YCERP offers things like big-screen movie nights, game nights, and educational seminars led by people who have worked for National Geographic and the Park Service.

+The recreation halls provide employees with a sort of escape and are also a good place to get information about the park itself.
 One of the biggest jobs the recreation program takes on is encouraging employees to get out and truly explore their 2.2 million-acre backyard.

 Old Faithful Rec Hall